 Preventing Childhood Obesity One Community At A Time.
 The purpose of this project was to institute a school-based, age-appropriate curriculum to reduce and to prevent childhood obesity in elementary schools.
 The goal was to increase awareness and to empower students to make behavioral changes that would reduce rates of childhood obesity.
 The curriculum provided an age appropriate presentation, instruction on eating a healthy diet, and encouraged students to play actively in a safe environment, while limiting television time.
 The sessions allowed children and families to increase awareness of the significance of eating and exercising as a means to eliminate risks of childhood obesity and to live a life that is free from chronic diseases and/or illness.
 [PDF]

 Community Garden for the 38126 Food Desert Area.
-Poor diet and exercise can cause overweight and obesity and can also cause more serious illnesses and chronic diseases such as diabetes, coronary heart disease, hypertension, stroke, etc. Although a lot of people are aware of this, they may be lacking the resources and money to improve their diet.
+Poor diet and exercise can lead to overweight and obesity and cause more serious illnesses and chronic diseases such as diabetes, coronary heart disease, hypertension, stroke, etc. Although many individuals are aware of this, they may be lacking the resources and money to improve their diet.
 This project will teach community members ways to economically obtain nutritious foods in a food desert.
 [PDF]